The Beginner Photographer's Essentials

 This one is the most important.
 Everyone has an old tripod in the basement somewhere, that was once used for camcorders to take home movies.
 This piece of junk is no good for photography!
 It is very different from a ball-head tripod, which we suggest you spend at least $120 on for something that will last.
 The difference is that with a ball-head, you can level your camera on almost any surface, where the pan-head tripod cannot.
 It's legs are tethered together, while the ball-head legs are free to be moved or extended independently.
 You adjust the ball to re-compose your camera, instead of moving the legs.
 You can also easily switch to a vertical perspective, which is impossible on a pan-head tripod.
 You can choose between aluminum or carbon fiber, with carbon fiber being a more expensive option but is also lighter and more robust.

-You will need a proper wide angle lens to capture landscapes the way nature photographers do.
-Your kit lens, like an 18-55, is just not wide enough.
-You need something that opens to 11 or 12 to really capture the depth of a scene, like far away mountains and a foreground too.
-We always recommend the Tokina 11-16.
-This lens also has a wide aperture, which will help you capture night sky photos and a lot of stars - or even the milky way.
-For example, if you want to make shots like these below, you will need to invest in a wide angle lens like the Tokina to achieve similar results.
+If landscapes and travel are your thing, you will need a proper ultra-wide angle lens to capture landscapes the way you intend.
+Your kit lens, such as an 18-55 mm, is just not wide enough.
+You need something that zooms out to 11 mm or 12 mm on the widest end to really capture the depth and height of a scene, such as when you want to include tall mountains and a close foreground feature in the same image.
+We always recommend the Tokina 11-16 mm f/2.8.
+This is a dependable and affordable lens that happens to be super sharp.
+It also has a large (bright) aperture, which will help you capture the night sky, and even the Milky Way, more brightly.
 Click here for Canon, here for Nikon, or here for Sony.
+Remember to verify that this works with your specific camera model.

 3. A Remote with a Lock

 A remote release is an inexpensive tool that will help keep your photos sharp.
-Once you start dabbling in long exposures, you'll want a release to ensure you aren't shaking the camera when you press the shutter button.
+Once you start dabbling in long exposures, a remote will ensure you aren't shaking the camera when you press the shutter button.
 A remote with a lock on it will also enable you to use your camera's Bulb Mode function, for taking exposures longer than 30 seconds.
 This is required for night photography.
-Some models, like this one, come with a lot of other tools like timers, an intervalometer, etc.
+Some models, like this one, come with a lot of other tools like timers, an intervalometer, etc. Importantly, we always recommend you get a cable release rather than a wireless one, because sometimes wireless remotes have trouble staying connected, which might cause you to miss the critical shot!

 4. A UV Filter(s)

-You should purchase a UV filter for every lens you own.
+You should purchase a UV or clear filter for every lens you own.
 It does not affect picture quality, but is a protective layer over your lens.
-If you were to drop your lens, you're much more likely to crack the filter on top, which might cost you $10-30, versus cracking the glass of your lens, which might be worth hundreds or even thousands of dollars.
+If you accidentally drop your camera and it hits the ground lens-first, you're much more likely to crack the filter on the front, which might cost you $10-30, versus cracking the glass of your lens, which might be worth hundreds or even thousands of dollars.
 It happens.

 5. A Variable Neutral Density Filter

-If you've ever tried shooting a long exposure on a bright sunny day, you'll remember how washed out and over-exposed your photos came out.
-Using a Neutral Density filter is like putting sunglasses over your lens - it reduces the amount of light coming through, enabling you to use a slower shutter speed.
+As you improve your landscape photography, you’ll start to do more long exposures of water to get motion blur effects.
+But if you've ever tried shooting a long exposure on a bright sunny day, you'll remember that it was impossible to get a long enough shutter speed without overexposing your image.
+Using a Neutral Density filter is like putting sunglasses over your lens - it reduces the amount of light coming through, enabling you to use a slower shutter speed while producing a proper exposure.
 This is perfect when you're trying to capture movement, like waterfalls or the ocean.
 You can buy NDs in different strengths, measured in stops of light, but if you'd like to make it easy on yourself, invest a little more money into a Variable ND filter.
 That is, buy one filter that you can spin to increase the strength, or density of darkness.
 Make sure you purchase the right thread size for your lens!

 Here are some links for different sizes: